Crying Out to God

 The rain began while my husband and I left the jazz club to search for gelato.
 We stepped with care, reaching the slightest decline in elevation.
 My husband slipped, arms flailing, but stayed upright.
 I laughed, of course, and slowed my pace…only to lose my foothold and land on my butt.

-Like the sidewalks of Athens, God’s path include trials that pitch us into harmful circumstances or cause us a world of pain.
+Like the sidewalks of Athens, God’s path includes trials that pitch us into harmful circumstances or cause us a world of pain.
 Peter’s message to “elect” followers of Jesus told much the same story, with an added bonus: faith has an inexplicable power to produce laughter in the rain.

 Such a foothold of faith induces rejoicing that aids us in harmful circumstances.
 This allows God’s abundant peace and grace to flow through us, and through these he supports us.